trimix3d/lol_best_adc_build_finder/README.md

 # About the results

-It gives good results overall, even if in some cases you need to play around and fine tune the settings to avoid getting questionable builds.
-It is really good at finding builds that gives the best pure damage output, a bit less good at finding builds with more utility that may be better in practice.
-That's why you need to analyze to results with common sense and experiment a bit.
+It gives solid results overall.
+With the default settings, it finds most of the time the correct, well established builds you can see on sites like [LoLalytics](https://lolalytics.com/) or [op.gg](https://www.op.gg/) for most of the champions.
+But the power of this tool is not in finding those 'common' builds, it's in its ability to tweak the settings to explore builds that perform best in a specific use case/find builds that have not yet been discovered when there isn't enought data gathered after a patch.
+Depending on your settings, you may get questionable builds though, so always analyze the results with common sense.
+This tool is made to be experimented with!

+# Todo list

+[x] add every relevent ADC items
+[-] add every ADC - in progress
+[-] add runes keystones - in progress
+[ ] retrieve champions and items data automatically from community dragon (instead of updating values manually each patch) [ ] make an UI

 If you have ideas about improving the program, feel free to share them :)
-You can add me "trimix3d" on discord if you want to discuss about the project.
+Feel free to add "trimix3d" on discord if you want to discuss about the project.